smith478/ds-portfolio/README.md

-# ds-portfolio
+# Data Science Portfolio

-A place to store some side projects and explore techniques
+A place to store some side projects and explore techniques.
+It will use AWS and ReactJS to build simple data science examples.